Tag Archive: The Serpent Priesthood

 To join us in our future quests: especially if you love history, if you love a mystery, if you see beyond the mundane or simply if you love a good day out, please contact us via this webpage or email me here: ‘moon.willow@ntlworld.com’

-To join The Priory itself: where we go much deeper on many aspects of life, creation, the true history of the planet and the future times to come; please see here:- http://priory7.wix.com/priory
+To join The Priory (now KORO) itself: where we go much deeper on many aspects of life, creation, the true history of the planet and the future times to come; please see here:- http://priory7.wix.com/priory

 “The Grail Kingship is merely seasons in front.
 So be it that all those whom disbelieve shall cease to remain”